 Otitis media ear infection: Causes, diagnosis and treatment

-The infection in the middle ear (where tiny bones pick up vibrations from the eardrum and pass them along to the inner ear) very often accompanies a common cold, the flu, or another type of respiratory infection.
+Otitis media ear infection often accompanies a common cold, the flu, or another type of respiratory infection.
 This is because the middle ear is connected to the upper respiratory tract by a tiny channel known as a eustachian tube.

 Most parents are frustratingly familiar with ear infections and they are one of the most common reasons for trips to the doctor.
-Untreated, ear infections can lead to more serious complications, including mastoiditis (a rare inflammation of a bone adjacent to the ear), hearing loss, perforation of the eardrum, meningitis, facial nerve paralysis, and possibly Meniere's disease.
+Ear infections can lead to more serious complications, including mastoiditis (a rare inflammation of a bone adjacent to the ear), hearing loss, perforation of the eardrum, meningitis, facial nerve paralysis, and possibly hearing loss.

 What causes an ear infection?